mauro-codes/nextjs-tailwindcss-blog-starter/README.md

 Already applied to the entire project and ready to be used in your custom components.

 ## TailwindCSS 2.0.2
-The entire blog was built using tailwindcss and the [typography plugin](https://tailwindcss.com/docs/typography-plugin) is used to generate beautiful typographic defaults to any vanilla HTML on your posts.
+The entire blog was built using tailwindcss.
+The [typography plugin](https://tailwindcss.com/docs/typography-plugin) was also used to generate beautiful typographic defaults to any vanilla HTML on your posts.

 ## Markdown support
-If you wan't to add your posts using markdown, just start adding .md files within the posts folder located in the root of the project.
+To start adding your posts using markdown, just add new .md files within the posts folder located in the root of the project.

 ### Syntax highlight
 All your posts will include syntax highlight thanks to [unified.js](https://github.com/unifiedjs/unified) and [remark-highlight](https://github.com/remarkjs/remark-highlight.js?files=1)